arielaamm/Drone-Management-System/README.md

 This demo project provides a simple example of how to manage customers and drones in C# and XAML using the MVVM design pattern and move.
 It includes a basic data service, unit tests, and a user interface to manage customers and drones.
 You can use this project as a starting point for building more complex applications that require data management functionality.

 Credits
-This demo project was created by Ariel Moreshet.
-If you have any questions or feedback, please contact me at [arialaamm@gmail.com].
+This demo project was created by Ariel Moreshet and Yair Babaov.
+If you have any questions or feedback, please contact me at arialaamm@gmail.com - Ariel, yair.babayov@gmail.com - Yiar.